-Integrity Continuing Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.
+Haymarket Medical Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Integrity Continuing Education designates this enduring activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)TM .
+Haymarket Medical Education designates this enduring material for a maximum of 1.25 AMA PRA Category 1 CreditsTM .
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Unlabeled Use

-The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of Integrity Continuing Education, Inc. and Novartis Pharmaceuticals Corporation.
+The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of Novartis Pharmaceuticals Corporation or Haymarket Medical Education.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.